amazon-braket/amazon-braket-pennylane-plugin-python/README.md

 [![Code Style: Black](https://img.shields.io/badge/code_style-black-000000.svg)](https://github.com/psf/black)

-The Amazon Braket PennyLane plugin allows three AWS quantum devices to work with PennyLane: the AWS quantum simulator, as well as Rigetti and IonQ Quantum Processing Units (QPUs).
+The Amazon Braket PennyLane plugin allows Amazon Braket quantum devices, both QPUs and siumulators, to work with PennyLane.

 The [Amazon Braket Python SDK](https://github.com/aws/amazon-braket-sdk-python) is an open source library that provides a framework that you can use to interact with quantum computing hardware